cisagov/ScubaGear/baselines/exo.md

 of an email such that it appears to be a legitimate email sent by your agency, fasciliting phishing attacks.
-DKIM is an additional method for email recipients to detect spoofed emails and additionally allows recipients to verify the integrity of
+DKIM is an additional method for email recipients to detect spoofed emails and additionally allows recipients to verify the integrity of email content.
 - _Last modified:_ June 2023

 ### Resources